yazovsky/redmine2leankit/README.md

 	LEANKIT_BOARDNAME = name of the board what you would like to sync

-	READMINE_URL = full URL of your RedMine instans.
+	READMINE_URL = full URL of your RedMine instance.
 With protocol, host name and path.
 For example: http://myhost/redmine/

 	READMINE_API_KEY = look at your RedMine account profile for this API key